REsteche/Automated-loan-calculator/README.md

-# Automated-loan-calculator project from JetBrains
+# Automated loan calculator project from JetBrains

 One of the first Python Education projects that i have done in JetBrains Plataform while learning the fundamentals of the language.
 Here, you can find the scope of each file divided into the subfolders of that repository.